 Committee Composition and Operations

 - The CIR is comprised of 10-12 members, including representatives of alumni, faculty, students, staff, the I&F and the investment industry.
 The ideal member will have a demonstrated interest in the area of responsible investing and a dedication to the advancing the missions of the foundation and UNH.

 - The committee meets bimonthly or as called by chair.

 Membership – Fall 2020

-Julie Gorte – Pax World Mutual Funds (Chair)
+- Julie Gorte – Impax Asset Management (Chair)

-Ned Dane ’88 – Oppenheimer Funds (I&F representative)
+- Ned Dane ’88 – Aidentified LLC (Alumnus, I&F representative)